catalyst/moodle-local_datacleaner/README.md

 configuration details.
 Note that you MUST visit the DataCleaner config page to save the current wwwroot, or the cleaner will not run later in the other environments.

+You have to add a 'local_datacleaner_allowexecution = true;' config item to your config.php in each of the environments you want the cleaner to run.
+DO NOT add that config setting to a Production environment!

 There are multiple 'cleaners' which process different types of data in moodle.
 Each one can be enabled individually and may have additional config settings.